zonemaster/zonemaster/docs/maintenance/TechnicalMaintenancePlan.md

 The Release Process should be documented in a more exact routine document so that anybody in the team can create a release.

 The Release Manager is responsible for the Release Process and the Relase Management Process.

+Once the announcements are made, it is common practice to also give a friendly notice to any package maintainers that wants to package the new version.

 ## Queries on the users mailing list